 March Madness Brackets Guide - March Madness Bracket Picks

 Each year millions participate in filling out brackets for the NCAA tournament.
 A March Madness Brackets Guide can help.
 Many have their own ideas, and many seek help from outside sources.
 This article will help you with guidelines for filling out your March Madness / Final Four brackets.
 It will also help in making March 2012 Madness Bracket Predictions.
 Also, check out our other free March Madness Picks resources.
-If you haven't already, be sure to sign up for our free college basketball picks newsletter to get our picks for the tournament.
+If you haven't already, be sure to sign up for my free college basketball picks newsletter to get my picks for the tournament.

 Hello Wunderdog, this is a belated thank you for the $15 dollar NCAA basketball bracket.
 Using your exact picks I won $660 in one pool $550 in another.
 I haven't told anyone they were your picks and not mine, but you deserve some recognition so I will spread the word about you to other bettors like myself.
 Thanks again.